-Server parameter Description Sever ID Displays the numerical server index (1-12) for the accounting server when added to the list available to the access point Server Type Displays the type of AAA server in use as either Authentication or Accounting Port Displays the port on which the RADIUS server listens to traffic within the access point managed network.
+Server parameter Description Sever ID Set the numerical server index (1-12) for the accounting server when added to the list available to the access point.
+Server Type Select the AAA policy server type: options are: AuthenticationAccounting

+Server parameter Description Port Set the port on which the RADIUS server listens to traffic within the access point managed network.
 The port range is 1 - 65,535.
-The default port is 1812 Server Host Displays the IP address or hostname of the RADIUS authentication server.
-The options are IP/ Host, Onboard, Controller , or Centralized IP/Host server host option configuration: Select IP/Host to display the IP address or hostname of the RADIUS authentication server and set the hostname or IP address and password in the Secret field Request Attempts Displays the number of attempts a client can retransmit a missed frame to the RADIUS server before it times out of the authentication session.
+For an Authentication server, the default port is 1812.
+For an Accounting server, the default port is 1813.
+Server Host Select the server host type.
+Options are: • IP/Host • Onboard • Controller • Centralized If the server host selected is IP/Host , use the drop-down menu to select either Hostname or IP Address and accordingly, type the host name or IP address in the associated field.
+Enter the password in the Secret field.
+Request Attempts Set the number of attempts a client can retransmit a missed frame to the RADIUS server before it times out of the authentication session.
 The available range is from 1 - 10.
-The default is 3 Request Timeout Displays the time (from 1 - 3600) seconds for the re-transmission of request packets.
+The default is 3.
+Request Timeout Set the time (from 1 - 3600) seconds for the retransmission of request packets.
 The default is 5 seconds.
-If this time is exceeded, the authentication session is terminated c.
-Select Add and Save to apply the AAA policy general server settings.
+If this time is exceeded, the authentication session is terminated.